nicfel/MascotSkyline-Tutorial/README.md

 BEAUti2 is a graphical user interface tool for generating BEAST2 XML configuration files.

-Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
-For us it simply means that the interface will be the same on all platforms.
+Both BEAST2 and BEAUti2 are Java programs, which means that the same code runs on all platforms.
+For us, it simply means that the interface will be the same on all platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

 ### TreeAnnotator

 TreeAnnotator is used to summarise the posterior sample of trees to produce a maximum clade credibility tree.
-It can also be used to summarise and visualise the posterior estimates of other tree parameters (e.g. node height).
+It can also be used to summarise and visualize the posterior estimates of other tree parameters (e.g. node height).

 TreeAnnotator is provided as a part of the BEAST2 package so you do not need to install it separately.